zhangkangen/log4net.RabbitMQ/README.md

 # log4net RabbitMQ Appender

+*note: I would advice moving to NLog for future applications due to the lack of upgrades to log4net*

 **Nuget key: `log4net.RabbitMQAppender`**

 An appender for logging over AMQP, specifically RabbitMQ.
 Why?
 Because sometimes you want to log with topics, without deciding on where the data/logs end up.
 Publish-subscribe, that is.
 The appender uses topics; a tutorial on topic routing, [can be found at RabbitMQ's web site](http://www.rabbitmq.com/tutorials/tutorial-five-python.html).